 Important Student Billing Information

 Albion College provides a convenient on-line system (TouchNet) for tracking student account information and making payments for your tuition and fees.
 You will also receive e-mail notifications via your Albion College e-mail and have access to make online payments via e-check or credit card as well.
-(Albion does not offer paper billing statements.)
-You may also make payments at the Accounting Office in Ferguson Hall.
+(Albion does not issue paper billing statements.)
+You may also make payments at the cashier window in the Accounting Office in Ferguson Hall Monday through Friday 8:15am-4:45pm.

 Parent Communications with respect to Billings and Financial Aid